quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # Version Invariance of QUIC-LB {#version-invariance}

-Retry Services are inherently dependent on the format (and existence) of Retry Packets in each version of QUIC, and so Retry Service configuration explicitly includes the supported QUIC versions.
+Non-shared-state Retry Services are inherently dependent on the format (and existence) of Retry Packets in each version of QUIC, and so Retry Service configuration explicitly includes the supported QUIC versions.

 The server ID encodings, and requirements for their handling, are designed to be QUIC version independent (see {{QUIC-INVARIANTS}}).
 A QUIC-LB load balancer will